 Physical examination.
 The doctor will examine your child’s head and body and ask questions about the symptoms he or she is experiencing and his/her medical history.
-This may also include tests to check your child’s vision and CNS function.
+This may also include tests to check your child’s vision, growth and development, and brain function.

 Blood tests.
-The doctor may recommend different blood tests, including tests that measure the levels of certain hormones, to help determine whether there is reason to look for a brain tumor.
+The doctor may recommend different blood tests, including tests that measure the levels of certain hormones.

 Results of the physical examination and blood tests may suggest that imaging tests are needed to look for a craniopharyngioma.
-There are two main types of imaging tests used to find craniopharyngioma.
+Imaging tests show pictures of the inside of the body.
+There are 2 main types of imaging tests used to find craniopharyngioma.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the brain with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the brain using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows abnormalities, including tumors.
 Sometimes, a special dye called a contrast medium is given during the scan to provide better detail.
 This dye is injected into a patient’s vein.